rails/rails/guides/source/action_view_overview.md

 Unlike application-wide layouts, partial layouts still have the underscore prefix in their name.

 You can also render a block of code within a partial layout instead of calling `yield`.
-For example, if we didn't have the `_article` partial, we could do this instead:
+For example, if you didn't have the `_article` partial, you could do this instead:

 ```html+erb
 <%# articles/show.html.erb %>